 The four remaining projects (of the 30 total) are environmentally cleared or on track to be environmentally cleared by FY 2029-30, making them shelf-ready for further advancement.
 The remaining projects include Project D (I-5, EI Toro Road Interchange), Project G (SR-57 northbound from Lambert Road to Tonner Canyon Road), Project J (SR-91 between SR-241 and I-15), and Project L (I-405 between I-5 and SR-55).
 These projects will continue to be reevaluated annually as part of the Next 10 Plan review.
-The next review of the Next 10 Plan is anticipated in fall 2022.
 For more details, see pages i-ii (Project Schedules) and the project updates contained in their respective sections.